speich/dGraph/README.md

 * Highlight connected parent and/or child nodes

 ## Dependencies
-* dojo toolkit 1.9.1, mainly for the AMD loader to required in the modules
+* dojo toolkit 1.9.1, mainly for the AMD loader to require in the modules

 ## Installation
 See the two example pages [example-simple.htm](example-simple.htm) and [example-complex.htm](example-complex.htm)